toasted-nutbread/yomichan/README.md

 **When are you going to add support for $MYLANGUAGE?**

-Developing Yomichan requires a significant understanding of Japanese sentence structure and grammar.
-I have no time to invest in learning yet another language; therefore other languages will not be supported.
-I will also not accept pull request containing this functionality, as I will ultimately be the one maintaining your code.
+Developing Yomichan requires a decent understanding of Japanese sentence structure and grammar, and other languages are likely to have their own unique set of rules for syntax, grammar, inflection, and so on.
+Supporting additional languages would not only require many additional changes to the codebase, it would also incur significant maintenance overhead and knowledge demands for the developers.
+Therefore, suggestions and contributions for supporting new languages will be declined, allowing Yomichan's focus to remain Japanese-centric.

 ## Legal ##